ManuelK2000/LinuxServerBackup/docs/cron.md

 # Cron

-Cron is a service, that you can use to schedule and automate tasks.
+Cron is a service, that can be useed to schedule and automate tasks.
-You can define items in the cron table that will run any script or program on a given time.
+You can define items in the cron table that will run a script or program on a given time.
 One example is that a backup script will be scheduled every day at 3:00 AM.

 To edit or add a new item to the crontab, enter `crontab -e` in your terminal.
-You have to consider that each user has their own crontab, witch will be executed with his permissions.
+You have to consider that each user has their own crontab, which will be executed with his corresponding permissions.

 ## Structure

-Every line contains the time and the command, witch will be executed on the given time.
+Every line contains the time and the command, which will be executed on the given time.
 To automate backups, you have to insert a new line with the following structure.

 ```